-In developing an audit plan for each fiscal year, the Office of Audit and Advisory Services utilizes an instrument known as a Risk Assessment Model.
+In developing an audit plan for each fiscal year, IA utilizes an instrument known as a Risk Assessment Model.
 This Risk Assessment Model is a survey designed to determine, through quantitative means, those auditable entities within the University that pose the highest degree of relative risk.

 With the assistance of the University’s Vice Presidents and their staffs, values are subjectively assigned to the entities’ operations using such weighted ranking criteria as: